Flowish421/Flowish421/README.md

 ###

-<h2 align="left">About me: Im 27 Y/O I Train alot to keep my Body and Brain in shape and active,  I like to program side project to learn more about Programing world. </h2>
+<h2 align="left">About me: I'm a 27-year-old passionate about system development with a focus on .NET.
+I stay active both physically and mentally through regular training, keeping my body and brain in top shape.
+In my free time, I work on side projects to expand my knowledge and explore the ever-evolving world of programming. </h2>

 ###